 Your home in the wild

 Climbing the slope means leaving something behind.
 In return, you’re met by crisp air, sweeping views, and a stillness that lingers long after you leave.
-The mountain can be stark, sometimes unforgiving—but perhaps that’s what makes it all the more precious.
+The mountain can be stark, sometimes unforgiving, but that is what makes it all the more precious.

 AT THE TABLE